7 Reasons to Start a Blog + FREE Email Course

 MAKING A DIFFERENCE

 I keep a folder of printed emails that are sent to me by some of my favorite readers (just kidding, you’re all my favorites!).
 I have people tell me that I’ve put a smile on their face, or that I inspired them to follow their dreams.
-Someone actually once told me that because of one my posts, they have decided to change their career path and follow their heart.
+Someone actually once told me that because of one of my posts, they have decided to change their career path and pursue a job they always felt was their calling.
 Every single time I feel small, every single time I feel weak, unaccomplished, or whenever I doubt myself, I go through that folder and read every single one of those emails.
 Many times, I get asked how I stay inspired when it comes to blogging.
 Well, the truth is, it’s the people who read this blog, people like you, who inspire me.

 We all have something special to offer to this world.
 I don’t think that there’s anything exceptional about me, I’m just a regular person.
 Yet, whenever someone tells me that my work has inspired them- to be more mindful, to start a blog, to practice more self-love, to forgive themselves, or someone else, to let go of fear, I just feel so strong and it makes me feel so inspired and motivated to bring more change.
 It’s those times, that make me go: “you know what, we aren’t as small as we think we are.”